 You can arrive from virtually anywhere in Europe and get to Munich during Oktoberfest cheaply by coach.
 You can find bus tickets from many European destinations to Munich as low as €15-€50 each way.
 We find the bus network connecting Europe to be a great travel bargain and an underrated way to buzz around the continent.

-While smaller regional bus lines exist, the two main bus options in 2022 that go to Munich are:
+While smaller regional bus lines exist, the main bus options in 2024 that go to Munich are:

 Train travel to Oktoberfest can get pricey.
 You can find reasonable regional rail rates from nearby Austria and within Germany.
 But if coming to Munich from further afield, you’ll be much better off using a bus if trying to get to Oktoberfest on a budget.
 If considering train travel to Munich, use the Bahn website to find timetables.